1979 South Australian Open

-The 1979 South Australian Open, also known by its sponsored name Berri Fruit Juices South Australian Open, was a men's ATP tennis tournament held at the Memorial Drive Park in Adelaide, Australia.
+The 1979 South Australian Open, also known by its sponsored name Berri Fruit Juices South Australian Open, was a men's and women's tennis tournament held at the Memorial Drive Park in Adelaide, Australia.
 It was the 78th edition of the tournament and was held from 10 December until 16 December 1979.
-Third-seeded Kim Warwick won the singles title.
+Third-seeded Kim Warwick won the men's singles title in a final that was shortened to best-of-three format due to a rain delay.
+Fourth-seeded Hana Mandlíková won the women's singles title.